libreobjet/open-guide/this_book.md

 About this book
 ===========

-This book was initiated by Libre Objet and brought to life by a collective of creators and authors during Interactivos?'15 at Medialab Prado, Madrid.
+This book was initiated by Libre Objet and brought to life by a collective of creators and authors during [Interactivos?'15](http://comunidad.medialab-prado.es/en/groups/open-guide-open-objects) at Medialab Prado, Madrid.

 The co-authors present at Medialab Prado were:

 - Gaizka Altuna, architect − http://m-etxea.com/
 - Julien Deswaef, media artist − http://xuv.be
+- César García, digital tech researcher - http://make.cesargarciasaez.com
 - Mathieu Gabiot, product designer − http://mathieu-g.be/
 - Øyvind Kolås, digital media toolsmith − http://pippin.gimp.org/
 - Martin Lévêque, product designer − https://www.behance.net/martinleveque

-This book is also open source.
-It is published under the Free Art License 1.3.
-Which means that if you want to copy it, distribute it or modify it, you're more than welcome to do so.
+This book is also open source and is published under the Free Art License 1.3.
+Which means that if you want to copy it, distribute it or modify it, you're more than welcome to do so, as long as you credit all the co-authors.

+Although this is not required, we would be pleased if you sent us news, reviews, comments or any adaptation you make to it.
+Our email adress is hello@libreobjet.org

 The source files are available at {{ book.meta.source_url }}